Want to travel from Singapore to Malaysia on a budget?

 Little India is also great for cheap delicious authentic food and photography.

-Don’t bypass the Preferr Boulangerie (Ground Floor Mahkota Parade) for delectable pastries (RM3+) and great coffee (RM3.30).
+Don’t bypass this bakery on the ground floor at Mahkota Parade, for delectable pastries (RM3+) and great coffee (RM3.30).

 You will become addicted to the strong brewed Malay coffee and freshly baked cakes and pastries.

 This little gem is about a 25-minute walk from the centre of Malacca but well worth the walk.
 As this Boulangerie is in a large mall, there are other food and juice shops plus all the usual clothes’ shops that occupy a mall.

 Beyond Treasures House of Masks (57 Jalan Hang Jebat)